FISCAL Technologies Limited – Master Terms and Conditions

 8. CUSTOMER DATA

 8.1 The Customer shall be responsible for entering its Customer Data into the Software Service and the Customer shall be responsible for the content of the Customer Data supplied.
-The Customer agrees that it has collected and shall maintain and handle all Customer Data in compliance with the GDPR Agreement, all applicable data privacy and protection laws, rules and regulations including but not limited to the Data Protection Laws.
+The Customer agrees that it has collected and shall maintain and handle all Customer Data in compliance with this Master Agreement, all applicable data privacy and protection laws, rules and regulations including but not limited to the Data Protection Laws.
 The Customer is solely responsible for determining the suitability of the Software Service for Customer’s business and complying with any regulations, laws, or conventions applicable to the Customer Data and Customer’s use of the Software Service including but not limited to the Data Protection Laws.

 8.2 The Customer warrants to FISCAL that the use of the Customer Data and content contributed by the Customer by FISCAL in accordance with the Customer Order will not: